demisto/content/Packs/Coralogix/Integrations/Coralogix/README.md

 ## Use Cases
 ---
-1. Configure your Coralogix account as a full fledged SIEM solution by using any of its available integrations and tools and streamline the process of security incidents handling by using Cortex XSOAR's playbooks to automatically pull the incidents from Coralogix and handle them by any of the other Cortex XSOAR integrations.
+1. Configure your Coralogix account as a full fledged SIEM solution by using any of its available integrations and tools and streamline the process of security incident handling by using Cortex XSOAR's playbooks to automatically pull the incidents from Coralogix and handle them by any of the other Cortex XSOAR integrations.
 2. Use supporting data from Coralogix while you prepare the security incident report directly from the war room in Cortex XSOAR.
 3. Automatically tag the timestamps in Coralogix at which point a security incident was detected by any of the other Cortex XSOAR integrations.